Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 # Presentations

+- _Thinking with Technology: Hacking, Making and Improvisation_, Thor Magnusson gave a keynote at the [WAC](https://wac-2025.ircam.fr/) conference at Ircam, Paris.
+November 19th, 2025.
+- _Agency and Synthetic Media: A New Musical Ontology of AI Music_, Thor Magnusson talk at the [Decentralised Creativity and Agential Systems in Music](https://orpheusinstituut.be/en/news-and-events/decentralised-creativity-conference) conference at Orpheus Instituut, Ghent, November 17th, 2025.
 - _Making Sense - Having Sense: On Concepts and Perceptions of Creative AI_, Thor Magnusson.
 Online lecture for the Ulysses Platform. [info here](https://ulysses-platform.eu/news/ulysses-online-sessions/ulysses-online-thor-magnusson-0)
 - _Málstofa um gervigreind, Thor Magnusson with a talk on Creative AI and on a panel.
 November 6th, 2025. [info here](https://www.facebook.com/share/v/1Eex5R5GXN/)
 - _Tungnaá In Live Performance: An Implementation Of Interactive Artistic Text-To-Voice_, Victor Shepardson, Jonathan Reus, Thor Magnusson at Interspeech 2025 conference. [info here](https://www.isca-archive.org/interspeech_2025/shepardson25_interspeech.html)